 Kindle has a technology called Whispersync which syncs the position of the user’s place inside a book so that the user can go back and forth between a mobile app and an ereader.
 In 2014 Audible started working with Kindle to extend this ability between ebooks and audiobooks.
 They named it Whispersync for Voice and it became a full blown team inside Audible at the end of 2014.
 The goal of this product is to introduce the best of Audible to Kindle customers through Whispersync for Voice enabled titles.
 We provide free audiobooks, discounts on the titles if they alreay have ebooks, and much longer free trial for Audible membership.
 The number of touch points were still very limited, and the experience for discovery and consumption can still be improved a lot.

-I joined this team to lead the design team of four including myself.
-Two UX designers and two Visual designers.
-I worked together with my PM, dev teams (iOS, Android, Web), and designers and PMs from Kindle side.
+I joined this team to lead the design team of four, including myself.
+One senior visual designer, two UX designers and one visual designer.
+I worked together with my PM, dev teams (iOS, Android, Web), designers and PMs from Kindle side.

 Whispersync for Voice lives inside Kindle’s eco system.
-We let our users consume both ebook an audiobook content inside Kindle app.
+We let our users consume both ebooks an audiobooks inside Kindle app.
 Most of our challenges are about balancing the user expectations of Kindle customers.
-In order to approach this simpler, I grouped the challenges are in two, discover experience, and listening experience.
+In order to approach this simpler, I divided the challenges into two, discovery experience, and listening experience.

 Inside discovery experience

 1. Kindle is available on all major platforms.
-This is an opportunity at the same time it’s also a challenge in getting approval for our design to get through.
+This is an opportunity and at the same time, it’s also a challenge in getting approval for our designs to get through.
 How do we make it easier and faster for us?

 2. Many Kindle customers already have ebooks in their library so audiobooks are already available at a discounted price.
 How do we make it easier for them to take advantage of this?

 3. 25% of Kindle customers solely discover and consume on e-readers.
 How do we get those potential customers?